 I entered the swamp from the northern trailhead.
 Once you slip through the brush alongside the road, you enter a new world.
 The trail first cuts through a wet savanna that is sprinkled with short cypress trees.
 Here, the cypress trees’ ghostly white bark shines brightly under the Florida sun.

 As you get closer to Roberts Strand, the water deepens and darkens.
 With ample water, the cypress trees grow taller and shade the forest floor.
 An eerie forest, the cypress trees’ pale bark starkly contrasts the black tannin waters they emerge from.
 In winter, the forest is devoid of many colors as bald cypress trees drop their needles.
-Their branches aren’t bare, however, and air plants seem to cling to every surface.
+However, their branches aren’t bare, as air plants seem to cling to every surface.

 Cypress Trees for Different Water Depths